SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 <div style="text-align: center;">*&nbsp;&nbsp;&nbsp;&nbsp;*&nbsp;&nbsp;&nbsp;&nbsp;*</div>

 This completes the basic outline of MMT.
 However, there are thousands of papers expanding on these basics, full of subtlety, nuance and with additional extra policy prescriptions, that are not considered part of MMT proper, but which can be considered as closely affiliated (such as green energy transition economics, social welfare economics, trade economics, poverty elimination, housing economics, anti-fragile banking, and the like).

 Some of these topics will be addressed in later questions.

 ## Caveats

 Please just take careful note of the postulates under [The System.](#the-system) If any economy does not satisfy these conditions then it is not necessarily well described by *proper* MMT, but MMT might still be useful with a few tweaks.
 An example would be when a nation runs a fixed exchange rate policy.
 They can always *choose* to move to floating exchange rate, but if they choose not to, then their fiscal policy space is severely reduced compared to a proper MMT economy.

 Almost all post-Keynesian, Neoclassical and New Keynesian analysis implicitly adopts fixed exchange rate thinking, and so will not be correct according to MMT if a country runs a floating exchange rate, but will agree with MMT policy constraints if the country does run a rigid fixed exchange rate or currency peg.
 (The MMT analysis updates in this case, basically becoming a post-Keynesian framework.)

 Post-Keynesian analysis is thus roughly a proper subset of MMT.

 For example, under fixed exchange rates a government will have a deficit constraint (aka. fiscal injection limit), but what the constraint is exactly will be impossible to compute (although it might be estimated to some fair uncertainty), because it depends upon microeconomics and resource capacity.
 The point is that full resource capacity cannot be used when a nation fixes their exchange rate, they may be *forced* (by their own needless self-imposed constraints) to tolerate involuntary unemployment, while a proper MMT system never has to tolerate any unemployment.
 There is no inflation constraint in an MMT system when a floating exchange rate is adopted.
 Later questions will explain why.
 There is however, *always* a **real resource constraint** --- that's just physics.

 In MMT frameworks, the "price paid" for maintaining full employment can be an exchange rate depreciation.
 But this benefits exporters.
 The opposite benefits importers.
 So exchange rate movements are internal domestic redistributions.
 There is always sufficient flexibility in an open economy for such movements.
 They determine who gets to play more golf and who gets to go to work in the factory.
 The government role is to not intervene in the exchange rate, but to;

 * ensure there is no exchange rate speculation (which serves no public purpose), and
 * the internal redistributions are fair and equitable (so that the export oligarchs are not the only ones getting to knock off early for golf).

 Post-Keynesians think there is an inflation constraint.
 They are wrong.
 (At least wrong in the case of New Zealand.)
 They would be correct if a fixed exchange rate was applied.

 But New Zealand dropped fixed exchange rates in 1985, since that date the NZ government has been operating with no constraint on full employment, yet disgustingly acting to create unemployment nonetheless, a terrible policy mistake persisting for over 35 years --- wiping out the otherwise decent livelihood of an entire generation, now nearing two entire generations of Kiwis.

 For roughly the same reason, post-Keynesians think a large government debt is a problem, since "debt servicing" has to be "funded" by raising taxes.
 (What they mean by "funded" is that there is a need to keep the exchange rate fixed --- so it is bad language framing.)
 This is of course incorrect in a proper MMT system.
 The government operating a floating exchange rate has no debt constraint, they have *only* real resource constraints.

 MMT tells us that "debt servicing" for a government sovereign is nothing but *typing numbers into bank accounts* of Treasury bond holders.
 There is no constraint here other than psychological, or political.
 Governments can refuse to type in those numbers.
 Then the bond holders are defrauded, the governments defaults.
 *Why would a government choose to voluntarily default on such debt obligations?*
-There is no *good* reason other than to either, (i) defend a gold supply (inapplicable today post Breton-Woods), or (ii) defend a desired exchange rate (inapplicable to NZ since 1985).
+There is no *good* reason other than to either, (i) defend a gold supply (inapplicable today post Bretton-Woods), or (ii) defend a desired exchange rate (inapplicable to NZ since 1985).

 But otherwise post-Keynesians are very close to MMT in all other respects on macroeconomics.

 Neoclassicals and New Keynesians have far more diverging views other than just obsessing on fixed exchange rates, they for instance still have completely idiotic thinking about money supply, marginal product of labour, marginal cost of production, and the champion of all bone-headed macroeconomic thinking --- the NAIRU (a total and utter myth).
 There is a NAIRU only if governments refuse to hire the unemployed.
-But most governments are prepared to hire plenty of people who cannot find employment in the private sector, so the NAIRU is at best just an artefact of stupid government policy (governments who think (or act as if) the private sector is supposed to be responsible for full employment).
+But most governments are prepared to hire plenty of people who cannot find employment in the private sector, so the NAIRU is at best just an artifact of stupid government policy --- governments who think (or act as if) the private sector is supposed to be responsible for full employment.

 Today Australia, New Zealand, Japan, and the USA are all examples of MMT systems.
 This does not mean their politicians understand MMT, and typically they will not, so bad policy choices that MMT would tell you are harmful to workers can often result --- this is no fault of the MMT system that exists in these countries.

 It is a fault of political misunderstandings and power plays by oligarchs who desire to see workers in debt (desperation for a job means the wage bargain can be undermined).
 The labour market is not a fair game (employers do not always forego income when a worker is fired).

 The analogy would be like playing Football in a system that is governed by Rugby, or even worse, it could be in the USA a lot like trying to play NFL with the rules of baseball, completely messed up government policy results, for no good reason other than ignorance of the monetary system.
 Under such political conditions one cannot blame MMT for any economic crises, the blame has to fall upon the decision makers who utterly fail to understand their own nation's monetary operations.

+Lastly, we should never say New Zealand "needs to move to an MMT system."
+We already have an MMT system.
+You can see for yourself.
+What needs to be said is that, "New Zealand governments need to be informed by MMT knowledge."
+(And I would hasten to add, "also by _spiritual (moral and ethical) economics_ concerns.")

 <table style="border-collapse: collapse; border=0;">
     <colgroup>